A. Jesus teaches on marriage, divorce, and celibacy.

 Now it came to pass, when Jesus had finished these sayings, that He departed from Galilee and came to the region of Judea beyond the Jordan.
 And great multitudes followed Him, and He healed them there.

 a.
-He departed from Galilee and came to the region of Judea: They gospels of Matthew, Mark, and Luke focus on the Galilean ministry of Jesus, and only emphasize His presence in Jerusalem right before His crucifixion and resurrection.
-Yet would be a mistake to believe that this trip from Galilee to the region of Judea was unusual for Jesus.
+He departed from Galilee and came to the region of Judea: The records of Matthew, Mark, and Luke focus on the Galilean ministry of Jesus, and only emphasize His presence in Jerusalem right before His crucifixion and resurrection.
+Yet it would be a mistake to believe that this trip from Galilee to the region of Judea was unusual for Jesus.
 The Gospel of John tells us of many previous visits He made to Judea and Jerusalem.

 i.
 "To the Judean territory by way of Peraea, i.e., along the eastern shore of Jordan."
 (Bruce) Mark 10:1 and Luke 9:51 indicate the same journey.